jcollfont/ecg_tools/README.md

 The three blocks depend on each other, I do not recommend to separate them.

 I have tried to describe each file in the headers, but this is mostly "research code", which means that, at times, might be incomplete or poorly described.

+This code has been developed by Jaume Coll-Font.
 If you find issues with it, please contact me at jcollfont ADD gmail.com

 ## Beat segmentation and alignment